excid3/rails/guides/source/getting_started.md

 $ rails --version
 Rails 8.0.0
 ```
+The version shown should be Rails 8.0.0 or higher.
 ### Creating Your First Rails App

 Rails comes with several commands to make life easier. `rails new` generates a fresh Rails application for you.
 You can run `rails --help` to see all of the commands.